 – 77 percent of executives buy their own hardware

-– 45 percent of executive buy their own software
+– 45 percent of executives buy their own software

 The 53 percent in use is up 5 percent from last year.
 Altogether, the number of workers using their own devices is expected to swell to 406 million by 2016.